OmooLab/Omoospace/docs/develop.md

 assert omoospace.profile_file == Opath("temp", "NewProject", "OMOOSPACE.md")

 # a empty project is created.
-assert omoospace.brief == "A new project for testing." assert len(omoospace.subspaces) == 0
+assert omoospace.description == "A new project for testing." assert len(omoospace.subspaces) == 0

 # %$ is not allowed as a omoospace name.